Tips on How to Read a Baby Food Label

 Iron: A vital nutrient for the blood.
 Lack of iron is a common nutritional deficiency.
 It’s also one that can cause complications during pregnancy.
 Fortunately, iron supplementation is easy and iron is present in a lot of healthy foods.
 Ask your doctor to check your iron levels to see how much you need to take.

-We know it’s overwhelming.
-But your pediatrician, your mommy tribe can help you as well as our on staff PHD in nutrition.
+We know it can be overwhelming but we're here for you.
+Your pediatrician and your mommy tribe can help you as well as our on staff PHD in nutrition.
 Have more questions?
-Send us your questions and we’ll keep updating this to make sure we keep debunking those baby food myths.
+Follow along our food fact fridays every week on our Instagram or send us your questions and we’ll keep debunking those baby food myths!